GeoinformationSystems/climatecharts_dev/README.md

 # Dev environment for the climatecharts website

-Development of the climetcharts website.
+Development environment for the climetcharts website.

 ## Features